0hr/SimpleChat/readme.md

 ## How to Build and Run

-A helper script `build_run.sh` is provided to build and run the application.
+A helper script `build_run.sh` is provided to build and run 4 nodes.

 1.  **Make the script executable:**
     ```bash